conflabs/wcia-analytes-tool/README.md

 ## Create Documents

-1. Load the current and most up-to-date json folder from [wcia-analytes](https://github.com/conflabs/wcia-analytes) into the `storage/` directory.
-2. Make a directory in the storage folder called `storage/docs`.
-3. From the CLI, run `php makeMarkDown.php` to create a series of mark down docs in the `storage/docs` folder.
+From the CLI, run `php makeMarkDown.php` to create a series of mark down docs in the `storage/docs` folder.

 ----------------------------------------